Prickly City by Scott Stantis for November 10, 2023

 • Reply

-Font Lady Premium Member 11 months ago
+Font Lady Premium Member about 1 year ago

 Speaking from the other side, I absolutely HATED trying to grade papers where the students had tried to write in cursive in middle and high school.
 The vast majority had never been taught the proper way to hold a pen, or the direction and order in which the strokes needed to be performed.
 I finally wrote examples on the board of all the wrong ways that they were writing the letters and even they had to agree that it was impossible to read.
 I explained that from that point on, if I had to guess what letter they were trying to write, I would assume that it was wrong and they would lose one point off their final grade.
 Then, when I wrote the actual grade at the top, I would subtract the number of spelling or penmanship errors underneath.
 It was an English class so I could do that.
 When the teacher would record the grades, she would give them their actual grade, but we didn’t tell them that.
 Within a week, there were rarely any spelling or writing errors.
 Even other teachers began to notice the improvements.
 No one cared about cursive or printing as long as it was legible.